arthchan2003/AIDL_KB/KB/NEU.md

 ### Higher Motor Systems

 #### Books
-* Chapter 13-14 of [Neuroscience: Exploring the Brain [$]](http://amzn.to/2zMmWxl) (4th Edition), Mark F. Bear,‎ Barry W. Connors,‎ Michael A. Paradiso, last updated 2015
+* Chapter 13-14 of [Neuroscience: Exploring the Brain [$]](http://amzn.to/2zMmWxl) (4th Edition), Mark F. Bear, Barry W. Connors, Michael A. Paradiso, last updated 2015
 * [Vision.
 A Computational Investigation into the Human Representation and Processing of Visual Information [$]](http://amzn.to/2AvcWbl), David Marr, last updated 2010

 <details>